People walking by a TIFF sign during the Toronto International Film Festival.

 London’s film community gathers to spotlight new and compelling films and filmmakers from the region each year.
 From documentaries to animation, these films offer a diverse showcase of creators connected to Southwestern Ontario.

-For great fare to follow a great film, make reservations at one of the nearby downtown London fine dining restaurants such as Che Restobar, Grace Restaurant or The Tasting Room.
+For great fare to follow a great film, make reservations at one of many London fine-dining restaurants.
+Enjoy Latin cuisine at Che Restobar, food from the Salah region at Yaya’s Kitchen, the locally-inspired Canadian menu at Grace Restaurant or choose from the eclectic fusion offerings at The Tasting Room.

 Where: Various venues in downtown London